aws-solutions-library-samples/osml-cdk-constructs/README.md

 This package contains an assortment of CDK components that may be re-used and re-purposed for your own projects.
 These components are split into four groups:

 1. `osml_*`: these are OversightML (osml) components.
 These create the OSML infrastructure for storing imagery, queueing jobs, setting up SageMaker endpoints, creating a VPC, and more.
+2. `dc_*`: these are Data Catalog (dc) components.
+These create the Data Catalog infrastructure, enabling users to search and create SpatioTemporal Asset Catalogs (STAC) via API calls.
-2. `di_`: these are Data Intake (di) components.
+3. `di_*`: these are Data Intake (di) components.
 These create the Data Intake infrastructure, which is responsible for processing incoming data for OSML modules.
-3. `mr_*`: these are Model Runner (mr) components.
+4. `mr_*`: these are Model Runner (mr) components.
 These create the Model Runner infrastructure, which is responsible for leveraging the user-provided AI model against images.
-4. `me_*`: these are Model Endpoint (me) components.
+5. `me_*`: these are Model Endpoint (me) components.
 These create the Model Endpoint infrastructure, which is responsible for leveraging the user-provided AI models.
-5. `ts_*`: these are Tile Server (ts) components.
+6. `ts_*`: these are Tile Server (ts) components.
 These create the Tile Server infrastructure for queuing jobs, lambda sweeper, and more.

 To learn more about the CDK constructs and access their API, please visit our documentation page at [OSML CDK Constructs Documentation](https://aws-solutions-library-samples.github.io/osml-cdk-constructs/).
 There, you'll find full in-depth documentation to help you get started with using the constructs in your own projects.
 You can follow or use our infrastructure setup by visiting OSML project, [Guidance for Processing Overhead Imagery](https://github.com/aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws).